Search engines work towards improving their algorithms on an ongoing basis to ensure a positive experience for search users.

 But Google eventually caught on, unleashing its game-changing Panda update in 2011.

-Panda chewed up the search landscape, targeting content farms and directories, as well as other websites offering crap content (whether it was simply bad/false, horribly written, makes no sense, or stolen from someone else).
+Panda chewed up the search landscape, targeting content farms and directories, as well as other websites offering crap content (whether it was simply bad/false, horribly written, made no sense, was stolen from someone else, etc.).

 The idea behind article marketing doesn’t make sense in today’s world, where your high-quality content needs to be original and demonstrate expertise, authority, and trustworthiness.